ibmresilient/resilient-community-apps/fn_pipl/README.md

 2. Drag the “Pipl person datatable” datatable to your Incident tab.
 3. Click Save.

-## Rule for Create Artifact from Pipl Data Script
+## Create Artifact from Pipl Data

+User can invoke the Script on the datatable:

 ![screenshot](./screenshots/script_rule.png)

-## Script Result
+The result is a new artifact:

 ![screenshot](./screenshots/script_result.png)

-## Create Artifact from Pipl Data Script
+Script:

 ![screenshot](./screenshots/artifact_script.png)

 ## Example: Pipl search workflow Pre-Process Script